-Efterklang is a Danish band, based in Berlin, Germany.
-You can read the official and current Biography further below.
+Efterklang is a Danish band, based in Lisbon, Berlin and Copenhagen, Europe.

 Efterklang is signed to British label 4AD and released their 4th album ‘Piramida‘ on September 24th 2012.

-Along the new album Efterklang has also launched ‘The Piramida Concerts’ which premiered in a unique concert with the Sydney Symphony Orchestra in Sydney Opera House May 26th 2012.
+Along their latest album Efterklang also launched ‘The Piramida Concerts’ which premiered in a unique concert with the Sydney Symphony Orchestra in Sydney Opera House May 26th 2012.
 In Total the band played 17 of these orchestral concerts in connection with the release of the ‘Piramida‘ album.

 June 10th 2013 ‘The Piramida Concert‘ recorded in Copenhagen with Copenhagen Phil was released as a live album on 4AD.